How to Control a Male Dog Around a Female in Heat

 Is my dog in heat?

-The first thing we need to know is whether our dog is indeed in heat.
+Before we learn how to control a male dog in heat, we need to know the female's reproductive status.
 While all mammals have similar reproductive organs, they do not all work in the same way.
 If they did, it would take dogs 9 months to birth puppies and quintuplets would be much more common in humans.
 While humans have a menstrual cycle, canines have an estrus cycle.
-When a dog is in the estrus stage of this cycle, we refer to them being ‘in heat’.
+When a dog is in the estrus stage of this cycle, we refer to them as being ‘in heat’.

 The stages of the heat cycle in dogs are as follows: